microsoft/pxt-adafruit/docs/getting-started.md

 });
 ```

-### Tilting
+### Tilting with gestures

-Aside from shake, it is also possible to detect tilt left and right, logo up and down or face up and down.
+You can also find when someone is tilting the micro:bit left or right,
+face up or face down, and logo up or logo down (the logo is the yellow
+oval picture at the top of the board).

-Let's build a rock paper scissors game where you turn the micro:bit left to display paper, right to display scissors and down to display rock.
+Try to build a Rock Paper Scissors game where you turn the micro:bit
+left to show paper, right to show scissors, and down to show rock.

-Unshuffle and try this code on the micro:bit itself!
+Unscramble these blocks in the editor and try this program on the
+micro:bit itself!

 ```shuffle
 input.onGesture(Gesture.TiltLeft, () => {
     basic.showLeds(`